awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Deploy_Main_Resources.md

                                     - - !GetAtt S3Bucket.Arn
                                         - '*'
 {{% notice note %}}
-NOTE: CODEBUCKET if deploying in Oregon leave as CodeBucket: aws-well-architected-labs
+For the CodeBucket Parameter, if deploying in Oregon leave as CodeBucket: aws-well-architected-labs
 {{% /notice %}}

 2. Click **Next**.